freebasic/fbc/doc/fbdoc/readme.txt

   o Requirements:

-    - FreeBASIC Compiler version 0.17 or greater and compatible build environment.
+    - FreeBASIC Compiler version 1.04.0 or greater and compatible build environment.
     - Windows or Linux OS (DOS not supported)
     - pcre
     - libcurl
-    - internet connection ( optional, to download wiki pages not in SVN )
+    - internet connection ( optional, to download wiki pages not in git repository )
     - make